France's carbon footprint: current situation, challenges and solutions for a low-carbon future

 Article empreinte carbone france (3).png

-France's carbon footprint is a key indicator for assessing the environmental impact of economic activities and the final consumption of households and businesses.
+Thecarbon footprint France is a key indicator for assessing the environmental impact of economic activities and of the final consumption of households and businesses.
 This footprint includes both direct emissions produced in France and imported emissions linked to goods and products manufactured abroad and then consumed in France.

-In the face of climate change, reducing GHG emissions is a national priority.
-The Stratégie Nationale Bas Carbone (SNBC), spearheaded by the French Ministry of Ecological Transition, sets ambitious targets for achieving carbon neutrality by 2050.
+In the face of climate change, the reduction of GHG emissions is a national priority.
+The Stratégie Nationale Bas Carbone (SNBC), spearheaded by the Ministère de la Transition écologique, sets ambitious targets for achieving carbon neutrality by 2050.
 However, despite progress, emissions associated with the most polluting sectors remain high.

 Article empreinte carbone france (4).png